Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 ### Step 4: Choose an Alignment

-Choose your character’s alignment from the options below, and note it on your character sheet.
+Choose your character's alignment from the options below, and note it on your character sheet.

-D&D assumes that player characters aren’t of an evil alignment.
+D&D assumes that player characters aren't of an evil alignment.
 Check with your DM before making an evil character.

 #### The Nine Alignments

-A creature’s alignment broadly describes its ethical attitudes and ideals.
+A creature's alignment broadly describes its ethical attitudes and ideals.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward order (lawful, chaotic, or neutral).

 The summaries of the alignments below describe the typical behavior of a creature with that alignment; individuals can vary from that behavior.